 You’ve probably heard the saying “misery loves company.”
 For a narcissist, that is a pretty accurate description.
 They might pretend to be confident or happy but deep down they often have a default setting of self-loathing, self-pity and misery—looking to bring others to a place of misery with them.
-One of the many tools in the arsenal of a covert narcissistic abuser, to do just that, is an insidious form of abuse called, sabotage.
+One of the many tactics a covert narcissistic will use in their arsenal of abuse is an insidious tool called, sabotage.

 Covert narcissists often sabotage their victims by operating in stealth, almost undetectable, undermining ways.
 By all accounts, their hidden ways and partially veiled actions could almost seem innocent or accidental.

 “The actions of psychological abusers are initially so well disguised, their venom goes unnoticed.
 It is similar to clear toxins in a glass of water.” ― Shannon Thomas, Healing from Hidden Abuse: A Journey Through the Stages of Recovery from Psychological Abuse

 While there are times in a healthy relationship that circumstances could arise that actually are innocent, the toxic nature of sabotage is often revealed by underlying patterns of emotional abandonment, manipulation, and gaslighting—denying harmful behavior, minimizing, or blame-shifting.
 When those toxic traits are present in a relationship, it is more than likely that these circumstances are not accidental or innocent.
 You may, in fact, be dealing with sabotage by a covert narcissistic abuser.

 While the following is not an exhaustive list of covert sabotage, hopefully these eye-opening examples will help give you clarity and paint a picture of what exactly covert sabotage may look like.